-Maybe you’re rolling your eyes right now at the thought of becoming a full-time dropshipper, but there are thousands of success stories from entrepreneurs who started out right where you are today.
+Maybe you’re still skeptical about becoming a full-time dropshipper.
+But guess what: there are thousands of success stories from entrepreneurs who started out right where you are today.
 It doesn’t take a degree in business or millions in capital to make a living from it.
-Plus, our dropshipping tutorial makes it easy to get started.
+Plus, our dropshipping tutorial covers everything you need to get started.

 The Dropshipping Process

 Now that we’ve covered what dropshipping is, let’s discuss exactly how it works.
 Here’s a step-by-step overview of the entire dropshipping process as well as a look at what the customer experiences (and why it matters).

 As you can see, the retailer is just one piece of the puzzle.
 A successful dropshipping operation relies on multiple parties all working together in sync.
 It can be broken down into three basic steps:

 - The manufacturer creates the products and sells them in bulk to suppliers and wholesalers.